stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-oscillation.md

 ![Right Triangles and Circles - Image made using GeoGebra.org](right_triangle_on_unit_circle.png){:class .large}

+Each of those points can be described by either:

+- An x and y coordinate.
+- The angle within a right triangle.
+(Where the hypotenuse is the circle's radius.)

+## Trig and the The Circle

-This means that SOH CAH TOA also applies to the x and y coordinate of the points of a circle!
+This means that trig can be used to relate circle points at specific angles to x and y coordinates!

-## Trig and the Unit Circle

-Any point along the circumference of a circle can be described by the angle made by a right triangle (as shown above).
+When given a point at a specific angle along the circumference of a circle...

-Using trig we can determine the x and y coordinate of this point.
+We can find the y coordinate using sin:

-Finding the y coordinate:

 ```text
 sin(angle) = opposite / hypotenuse